mixedbread-ai/batched/README.md

 ### API Reference

-The API offers several key decorators:
+The API offers both thread and asyncio implementations for batching general tasks and inference tasks:

+#### Thread Implementation

-- `@batch.dynamically`: Allows dynamic batching based on specified parameters such as `batch_size` and `timeout_ms`
+- `@batch.dynamically`: Allows dynamic batching for general tasks.
 - The decorated method should:
   - Take in a list of items (`list[T]`)
   - Return a list of results (`list[U]`) of the same length.